 Ski Tours in the Destination Gstaad

 When going for a ski tour or off-piste skiing pleas consider the national avalanche bulletin as well as the weather forecast.
-The current avalanche bulletin is published by the Swiss Federal Institute for Snow and Avalanche Research in Davos on a daily basis.
+The current avalanche bulletin with current danger level is published by the Swiss Federal Institute for Snow and Avalanche Research in Davos on a daily basis.
 The current avalanche bulletin is published under the following link.